What is it?

 The Scooter Resource (SR) is the largest and oldest freestyle scooter community and information hub for the freestyle scooter industry on the Internet to date.
 Launched in 2003, SR is and has been on an unwavering mission to inform and expand the sport of freestyle scooter riding across the globe; a mission that persists indefinitely.

-It is hard to say how long scooters have actually been around but some of the earliest patents date as far back as the early 1920′s.
-Since then a lot has changed and with advancements in technology and design scooters have become far lighter, stronger and more compact then any of their predecessors.
+It is hard to say how long scooters have actually been around but some of the earliest official design patents date as far back as the early 1920′s.
+As a result of advancements in technology, materials and design, modern day freestyle scooters have become far lighter, stronger and more compact than any of their predecessors.

-Just like all fads, scooters came and went but not everyone quit for the next “cool” thing.
-Some people kept riding their scooters either for the sheer fun of it or just because they wanted to take part in something brand new and revoultionary.
-Whatever their reasons might have been there is no doubt that these early riders were solely responsible for pushing the limits of this sport through it’s infancy and building the foundation for what is to come.
-Their dedication to this sport has kept it alive all this time.
+Just like all mainstream trends, scooters, for the purpose of easy portable transportation, came to an end but not everyone quit for the next best fad.
+Some enthusiasts continued riding their scooters and began pushing the limitations of their equipment and their physical ability inspired by other action sports of the time.
+Whatever their reasons might have been, either for the sheer fun of it or just because they wanted to take part in something brand new and revolutionary, there is no doubt that these early riders were solely responsible for propelling the sport through it’s infancy and building the foundation for the industry to come.